OM-SARDAR/Auction-X-Enhanced-Localhost/README.md

 Try out the main features:

-• Add a product for auction
+• Add a product for auction — the process is now smoother, faster, and more secure.
-• Join a product’s live auction
+• Join a product’s live auction and place bids — all updates happen instantly in real time using Socket.io.
-• Place bids
+• Check AI-driven product recommendations based on your interaction history.
-• See if the bids update instantly (real-time using Socket.io)
+• Login seamlessly with Google (along with standard email authentication).
-• Check if notifications appear when someone outbids you
+• Use the AI Chatbot Assistant (powered by Google Gemini) to get guidance, explanations, or suggestions about the app’s features — note that it does not control bidding or internal functionalities, it only provides insights.
-• Check MongoDB (optional)
+• Review MongoDB (optional) to confirm data integrity:

-• Open your MongoDB database
+Ensure new products, bids, users, and AI recommendations are saved correctly.
-• Make sure the new product, bids, and users are being saved correctly
+• Experience smoother animations, improved UI effects, and enhanced security features.

-That’s all for manual testing — it’s about making sure everything feels and works right.
+That’s all for manual testing — the goal is to verify that everything works reliably, AI recommendations are accurate, and the real-time and user experience improvements feel seamless.